shaiky25/search_algorithms_vis/README.md

 - **Step descriptions**: Detailed explanations of each algorithm step
 - **Visual state**: See the queue, visited nodes, and current exploration

+### Blocks World Problem Visualization

+The Blocks World visualization demonstrates AI planning and problem-solving with block stacking and rearrangement.

+#### Controls:
+- **Previous/Next buttons**: Navigate through planning steps
+- **Step descriptions**: Detailed explanations of each move and strategy
+- **Visual state**: See the current block configuration across multiple stacks

+#### Understanding the Visualization:
+- **4 Stacks**: Multiple stacks available for intermediate storage and rearrangement
+- **4 Blocks**: A, B, C, D with different colors for easy identification
+- **Block Movement**: Only the top block of any stack can be moved
+- **Goal State**: A on B on C on D (all on Stack 0)

+#### Learning Objectives:
+- Understand AI planning and problem decomposition
+- Learn strategic block movement using multiple stacks
+- See how intermediate steps are necessary for complex rearrangements
+- Understand the constraints of only moving top blocks
+- Learn systematic problem-solving approaches

+#### Key Concepts Demonstrated:
+- **Strategic Dismantling**: Moving blocks to access those underneath
+- **Temporary Storage**: Using intermediate stacks to hold blocks
+- **Systematic Reconstruction**: Building the goal stack step by step
+- **Constraint Satisfaction**: Working within the rules of the problem

 ## Project Structure

 - `npm start` - Runs the app in development mode